 - Cornmeal, for dusting pan

-Prepare the topping by heating a tiny bit of cooking oil in a skillet over medium heat on the stove-top.
+- Prepare the topping by heating a tiny bit of cooking oil in a skillet over medium heat on the stove-top.
 Add onion and cook, stirring, for 1 minute.
 Add mushrooms and potatoes (*if using fresh carrots, add them now, as weland cook, stirring, for another few minutes.
 Add frozen carrots, peas and corn.
 Cook, stirring, a couple of minutes.
 Add butter to pan and cook until melted.
 Sprinkle with flour and cook, stirring, for 45 seconds or so.
 Begin adding milk a bit at a time, stirring well, until it's all added.
 Add chicken stock, nutmeg, thyme and a generous seasoning with salt and pepper.
-Reduce heat and simmer, stirring regularly, until thickened, about 8-10 minutes (if too thick, thin with additional chicken stock.
-Sauce should be thick and creamy, but not gluey thick, to the point where it just coats the vegetables.
-If so, add a bit more stock to thin).
-Taste sauce and adjust (adseasoning if necessary.
+Add cooked turkey (or chicken).
+Reduce heat and simmer, stirring regularly, until thickened, about 8-10 minutes (if too thick, thin with additional chicken stock.)
+Sauce should be thick and creamy, but not gluey thick, to the point where it just coats the vegetables..
+Taste sauce and adjust seasoning if necessary, by adding more salt and pepper.
 Remove from heat.
 Stir in fresh chopped parsley and then let stand until dough is ready.